 We are now into the fall season, and a new school year has taken off!
 You realize your relaxing summer evenings has been taken over by a crammed, tight schedule with barely any time to complete all your evening routines.
 You have limited time to squeeze in after school programs, dinner, bedtime routines, and the dreadful homework battle.
 Will you ever feel ahead of schedule?
 What happened to fun family time?

 Reducing the stress around homework can eliminate battles providing the family with extra time together in the evenings.
-The following tips can help support the homework process, making it a smoother and more manageable routine.
+The following homework tips can help support process, making it a smoother and more manageable routine.

-2. Chunk the assignments!
 Present the assignment in smaller, more manageable tasks.
-Instead of giving you child a worksheet with 20 problems, cut the sheet and give your child a strip of paper with a few problems at a time.
+Instead of giving your child a worksheet with 20 problems, cut the sheet and give your child a strip of paper with a few problems at a time.
 For older children, you may want to teach them how to chunk themselves.
-May be you could create a visual of chunking ideas and strategies for his/her reference.
+Maybe you could create a visual of chunking ideas and strategies for his/her reference.
 Help them at first and then slowly fade back your support.
 Reinforce independent use of these strategies.

 By Nikki Stewart, MA, BCBA